poiyomi/PoiyomiDocs/docs/extended-features/fur.md

 :::

 :::danger
-Poiyomi Fur is a very expensive feature, as it must render every frame in order to simulate the effect.
-As such, this will cause a huge performance impact, so use it carefully!
+Poiyomi Fur is an expensive feature, each layer increases the number of times your mesh much be rendered.
+Use it conservatively!
 :::

 ## Layer Count